-Say the author makes an assertion, such as “Small dogs make great pets”.
+Suppose the author makes an assertion, such as “Small dogs make great pets.”

 Does the author back it with any evidence?
-A question may ask you to figure out
+A question may ask you to determine

 how a premise is defended.
 Common forms of evidence include:

-recounts the devoted poodle he had as a kid.
+recounts his memories of the devoted poodle he had as a kid.

 and finds that owners of small dogs are more satisfied with their pets.